-The verbena plant produces fragrant, good looking flowers that sit atop fern-like foliage with an old-fashioned look and drought-resistant.
+The verbena plant produces fragrant, good-looking flowers that sit atop fern-like foliage with an old-fashioned look and are drought tolerant.

-Their tendency of blooming from spring to fall and very minimal maintenance make Verbena’s a must-have plant for the garden.
+Verbena plants have a tendency of blooming from spring to fall and very minimal maintenance makes Verbena’s a must-have plant for the garden.

 Regarded as a perennial in the warm climates where frost doesn’t present an issue, it grows successfully as an annual in areas with freezing temperatures.

 Lemon verbena (Aloysia citrodora), also known as the lemon beebrush, grows up to two to three meters high.